KrzysztofiniOWO/OTOMOTO-scrapper/README.md

 To run the project you need to use main.py connection to database is needed.

-To clean data you need to use
+To clean data you need to use mongodb_to_pandasv2.py

+Visualizations made with Power BI separately.